Reviewed by: BloxFruitsCode editorial team

 How is this page checked?

-This page is checked as an independent fan stock reference page.
 The stock blocks on the page are tied to live refresh timing and visible stock output, which is why the page shows a last checked time together with the countdown that tells you how long the current stock remains before the next change.

 The stock page should be read as a live reference page, not as a fixed page that stays the same all day.
 A stock result that is correct right now can change after the next timer ends, which is why the timestamp and the reset timer matter just as much as the fruit names shown on the page.